Brand · System

 Daniel Hunt

-All caps, Fraunces Display, intentional letter-spacing.
+All caps, Instrument Serif, intentional letter-spacing.
 Masthead-style — anchored to a margin, integrated with the page.
 Never composed as a monument behind a figure.

 Monogram